The home front: Virus stalks nurses after they leave work | WTOP

 For the month of April, the Cushing family lived apart.

-Spencer Cushing spent his days — and some of his nights — at St. Jude’s, as a nurse caring for “step-down” patients recovering from the most serious COVID-19 symptoms.
+Spencer Cushing spent his days at St. Jude’s, as a nurse caring for “step-down” patients recovering from the most serious COVID-19 symptoms.
 When his shifts were over, though, he wouldn’t go home to his wife, Eleanor, and young sons, 3-year-old James and baby Walter.

 The reports from New York were frightening: Hospitals overwhelmed.
-Medical staff working without proper protective equipment.
 The death toll climbing.

 Was California next?